ComputationalRadiationPhysics/picongpu/INSTALL.md

 To use mallocMC in your project, you must include the header `mallocMC/mallocMC.hpp` and add the correct include path.

-Because we are linking to Boost and CUDA, the following **external dependencies** must be linked:
-- `-lboost`

 If you are using CMake you can download our `FindmallocMC.cmake` module with
 ```bash